manurec0/Overtone-Analyzer/README.md

 ### Dataset Curation Process

-- **Manual Selection**: Recordings were chosen based on clarity of overtone technique and stylistic variety (e.g., khoomei, kargyraa, harmonic singing).
+- **Manual Selection**: Recordings were chosen based on clarity of overtone technique and stylistic variety (e.g., sygyt, khoomei, kargyraa, harmonic singing).
 - **Annotation**: Ground truth files were manually labeled for fundamental pitch and overtone content using Sonic Visualiser.
 - **Evaluation-Ready**: Each file is aligned for algorithmic comparison using automated metrics (precision, recall, F1-score).